tldr-pages/tldr/pages/osx/brew-mas.md

 # brew mas

-> mas is a simple command line interface for the Mac App Store.
+> Mas is a simple command line interface for the Mac App Store.

 - Search the Mac App Store by app name and return matching identifiers: